 In 1981, UAF enrollment topped 5,000 students for the first time.
 The university also began to emphasize its shared scholarship and global education efforts in a series of agreements with schools in Japan, Denmark, Canada, People's Republic of China, and Russia.
 The institution has branched out to include rural campuses in Bethel, Dillingham, McGrath, Kotzebue, Nome and the Interior.
 Education centers in Fort Yukon, Galena, King Salmon, Nenana, Shishmaref, Togiak, Tok, Unalakleet and Unalaska provide additional education services to rural Alaskans.

 UAF's public service role is filled in part by the statewide Cooperative Extension Service with its eight district offices.
-Public broadcasting stations KUAC-FM and AlaskaONE TV, the first public stations in the state, are headquartered at UAF.
+Public broadcasting stations KUAC-FM/TV the first public stations in the state, are headquartered at UAF.

 In 1991 NASA named UAF a space grant institution for aerospace research, making it a Land, Sea and Space Grant institution.
 Its colleges and schools offer more than 100 disciplines with a variety of vocational and technical programs.
 Graduate degrees are available in a wide range of academic study.
 UAF is internationally known for its research in the Pacific Rim and the circumpolar North.
 It is consistently among the top 100 universities in the nation for funding from the National Science Foundation.